mariusavram123/cisco-notes/ENCOR/NetFlow.md

 - Many of the predefined flow records that are available may be suitable for many use cases

-- Having the ability to build a custom flow record for a specific and unique use case makes it exteremely powerful
+- Having the ability to build a custom flow record for a specific and unique use case makes it extremely powerful

 - Below is shown a custom record named CUSTOM1 being defined on R4